jmssr/chatgpt-json-formatter/README.md

 ## Author

-Built by JMSSR as part of ongoing learning in Python development and AI technologies.
+Built by JMSSR with AI assistance as part of ongoing learning in Python development and AI technologies.

 ---